hyperledger-labs/fabric-operations-console/packages/athena/docs/_event_tracking_notes.md

 We have 3 types of things tracking events.
 - [Notifications](#notice) - generates couch db files per event. useful for end users to debug/audit major events.
 - [Segment](#seg) - metrics are sent to segment per event. useful for internal ibmers.
-- [Activity Tracker](#at) - events are logged to a file. useful for end users to audit all activity.
+- [Audit Logs](#al) - events are logged to a file. useful for end users to audit most activity.

 <a name="notice"></a>